Project

 Protecting seas in the European Union

-Blue Marine is working in Brussels and around Europe to use marine protected areas (MPAs) and fisheries laws and case-study experience from our own projects – to help restore our conjoined seas.
+We work in Brussels and elsewhere in the EU to use marine protected areas, fisheries laws and experience from Blue Marine projects to help restore the ocean.

 Blue Legal